-Squirrels avoid a wide range of food items, including millet, canary seeds, canola seed, and nyjer seed.
+Squirrels avoid a wide range of food items, including millet, canary, canola, and nyjer seed.
 Bear in mind that a starving squirrel tends to eat anything to keep its stomach full and get all the essential nutrients.
-Captive squirrels will avoid white pepper, black pepper, peppermint, and garlic.
+Captive squirrels will avoid white and black pepper, peppermint, and garlic.
 These food items have unpleasant smells that bother squirrels.

 How To Keep Squirrels Away From Bird Feeders

-Squirrels are an acrobatic species and given the chance will eat all the food you put out for the birds These small species can jump several feet to access the feeder.
-Therefore, it is crucial to keep the feeders away from the trees, laundry lines, houses, telephone, cable wires, and other launching points.
+Squirrels are an acrobatic species and, given a chance, will eat all the food you put out for the birds.
+These small species can jump several feet to access the feeder.
+Therefore, keeping the feeders away from the trees, laundry lines, houses, telephone, cable wires, and other launching points is crucial.

 In addition, locate the feeder at least 12-15 feet from a tree trunk and 4-5 feet up from the ground.
 The purpose is to prevent these species from jumping from the tree.
 At the same time, when you maintain 4-5 feet up from the ground, squirrels won’t reach onto the feeder.